cryptoapi/Bitcoin-Wordpress-Plugin/readme.md

-Our Statement regarding Bitstamp, Mt Gox (January 2015)
+Our Statement about Bitstamp, Mt Gox Bitcoin Exchanges (January 2015)
 ---------------------

-The above companies kept the client's money on their servers.
+The above companies kept the client's bitcoins on their servers.
 And this caused the problems.
-Our GoUrl Payment Gateway is Fully Secure and as additional security we do not keep any client's money (bitcoins, altcoins) on our servers.
+Our GoUrl.io Bitcoin Payment Gateway is Fully Secure and as additional security we do not keep any client's money (bitcoins, altcoins) on our servers.
+All received payments are automatically forwarded to client's external wallet addresses within the next 30 minutes.
 We use industry-leading technology (such as SSL encryption) to keep your transaction information safe.
-All received payments are automatically forwarded to client's external wallet addresses within the next 30 minutes.
 This gives additional protection to our customers against hackers, etc.

 .